 Seb fell in love with the Gard because within a relatively small area, you find an incredibly diverse number of grapes, climates and soils.
 For the time being, he is making wines from organic vineyards farmed by trusted growers, joining the harvest and thinking on his feet once the grapes reach the cave, exercising both creativity and restraint.
 His masterful palate is put to work and he often blends grapes from different parcels, varieties and colours.
 The wines age in a variety of vessels and are bottled unfiltered, with no additions.

-Seb is a modest guy, his first vintage makes for a compelling debut and we can’t wait to follow his journey over the coming years.
+Seb’s first few vintages have made him one to watch and we can’t wait to follow his journey over the coming years.